ucb-ee106/ee106a-fa19/policies.md

 ---
 ## About the Course

 This course is an introduction to the field of robotics.
 It covers the fundamentals of kinematics, dynamics, and control of robot manipulators, robotic vision, and sensing.
 The course deals with forward and inverse kinematics of serial chain manipulators, the manipulator Jacobian, force relations, dynamics, and control.
-It presents elementary principles on proximity, tactile, and force sensing, vision sensors, camera calibration, stereo construction, and motion detection.
-The course concludes with current applications of robotics in active perception, medical robotics, autonomous vehicles, and other areas.
-Students are expected to have a background in linear algebra, calculus, and basic physics, as well as familiarity with the Python programming language.
-The lectures are supplemented with homeworks and experimental work in the laboratory using several Baxter, Sawyer, and TurtleBot robots.
+It presents elementary principles on computer vision and robot motion planning.
+The course concludes with current applications of robotics in active perception, medical robotics, autonomous vehicles, and other areas. **Students are expected to have a background in linear algebra, calculus, and basic physics, as well as familiarity with the Python programming language.** The lectures are supplemented with homeworks and experimental work in the laboratory using several <a href="http://www.rethinkrobotics.com/baxter/">Baxter</a>, <a href="http://www.rethinkrobotics.com/sawyer/">Sawyer</a>, and <a href="http://www.turtlebot.com/turtlebot2/">TurtleBot</a> robots.
 There are two midterms, but no final exam.
-The last month of the course is devoted to the design and implementation of a final project, carried out individually or in groups of 2-4 students.
-All questions can and should be directed to **Piazza** for the fastest response.
+The last month of the course is devoted to the design and implementation of a final project, carried out individually or in groups of approximately four students.

 ## Grade Breakdown